September

 During the AGM, the President, Ray Bowtell, moved that we induct a new Life Member, Chris Shea.
 The motion was carried unanimously demonstrating what a popular character Chris is.
 Being a passionate Aldi shopper he has donated lots to the Shed, is always the first to volunteer, never shys away from any project and keeps us all on the straight and narrow with his colourful insights.
 Congratulations Chris.

 Chris is currently in hospital, but from all reports the nurses are coping just fine, we wish Chris a speedy recovery.
+While discussing Chris, when everyone else started making cigar-box guitars, Chris thought he would go one better and bought a kit and made an electric one.
+One of Dennis's friends checked it out and gave it a nod of approval.

 He also thought Bruce had done a fine job on his guitar.
 More on the Cigar Box guitars in the next newsletter.